Second Spanish Republic: 1931 Constitution

 In June 1931 a Constituent Cortes was elected to draft a new constitution, which came into force in December.

 The new constitution established freedom of speech and freedom of association, extended suffrage to women in 1933, allowed divorce, and stripped the Spanish nobility of any special legal status.
 It also ended Catholicism’s status as the state religion and imposed strict limits on the activities of religious orders, including prohibiting them from teaching; these anticlerical provisions were moderated slightly during the constitutional debates later that year.
 Its controversial articles 26 and 27 imposed stringent controls on Church property and barred religious orders from the ranks of educators.
 Scholars have described the constitution as hostile to religion, with one scholar characterising it as one of the most hostile of the 20th century.
 José Ortega y Gasset stated, "the article in which the Constitution legislates the actions of the Church seems highly improper to me."
 Pope Pius XI condemned the Spanish government's deprivation of the civil liberties of Catholics in the encyclical Dilectissima Nobis.

 The legislative branch was changed to a single chamber called the Congress of Deputies.
 The constitution established legal procedures for the nationalisation of public services and land, banks, and railways.
 The constitution provided generally accorded civil liberties and representation.

 The Republican Constitution also changed the country's national symbols.
 The Himno de Riego was established as the national anthem, and the Tricolor, with three horizontal red-yellow-purple fields, became the new flag of Spain.
 Under the new Constitution, all of Spain's regions had the right to autonomy.
 Catalonia (1932), the Basque Country (1936) and Galicia (although the Galician Statute of Autonomy could not come into effect due to the war) exercised this right, with Aragon, Andalusia and Valencia, engaged in negotiations with the government before the outbreak of the Civil War.
 The Constitution guaranteed a wide range of civil liberties, but it opposed key beliefs of the right wing, which was very rooted in rural areas, and desires of the hierarchy of the Roman Catholic Church, which was stripped of schools and public subsidies.

 The 1931 Constitution was formally effective from 1931 until 1939.
 In the summer of 1936, after the outbreak of the Spanish Civil War, it became largely irrelevant after the authority of the Republic was superseded in many places by revolutionary socialists and anarchists on one side, and Nationalists on the other.

+Various reforms were carried out during the first two years of the Second Republic's existence.
+Amongst other reforms, a legal entitlement of seven days of paid annual leave was introduced, together with the freedom to strike without the fear of being dismissed, new social security benefits and an eight-hour workday.